 Our programs develop first-rate anthropologists who are ready to work in colleges, universities, museums, and many applied fields.
 We provide students with rigorous coursework in archaeology, biological anthropology, sociocultural anthropology, and linguistic anthropology.
-In addition to our PhD program, the department offers a master's degree in cultural heritage management, which focuses on archaeological methods and theory.
+In addition to our PhD program, the department offers a master's degree in heritage studies & public history, which focuses on archaeological methods and theory.
 We also offer a graduate minor in anthropology.

 What sets our program apart?